 There are a number of trains and bus routes that take travelers to Vienna Woods within an hour; To make a full day out of the city, I suggest renting a car so you can get around town and explore the area at your own pace.

 Start your day with a wine tour in a vineyard and have a sip of some world-class liquor, and if you want to do something more active, go kayaking on the Danube or take a scenic walk through the magnificent historic forest, which was a hunting ground of Viennese royalty.

 Take it slow and have a walk in the town center after lunch.
 Vienna Woods has no lack of historic sites including the Mayerling hunting lodge and Heiligenkreuz Abbey, which is one of the oldest Cistercian monasteries in the world.

 Recommended by Knycx Journeying

 If you like wine, spend the day visiting the terraced vineyards, renowned for their dry white wines made from Riesling and Grüner Veltliner grapes.
-Between the wineries, marvel at the wonderful scenery and pick your favourite winery for lunch.
+Between the wineries, marvel at the wonderful scenery, and pick your favorite winery for lunch.

 Recommended by Roxanne from Faraway Worlds

 Are you planning a trip to Austria?
 You’re in luck!
 We have more great Austria travel posts to help ease your stress.
 Check them out below!